telerik/blazor-docs/components/numerictextbox/overview.md

 ## Numeric TextBox Reference and Methods

-The NumericTextBox has a `FocusAsync` method that enables programmatic focus.
-To use it, obtain reference to the component instance.
+The Numeric TextBox has a `FocusAsync` method that enables programmatic focus.
+To use it, obtain a reference to the component instance.

 ````CSHTML
 <TelerikButton OnClick="@FocusTextBox">Focus TextBox</TelerikButton>